Public list of decisions June 27, 2023

 College Decision:

-Specifically, these questions are as follows:
+Specifically, the questions are as follows:

-- Enforcement of general rules (mandatory)
+• Enforcement of general rules (mandatory)

-8. May circular letter 2023 - Jan Boersma
+8. May Circular 2023 - Jan Boersma

 College Decision:

-The college decides:
+The council decides: